Getting Addiction Help as Part of the LGBTQ Community

 Limited Treatment Options

-Many employers do not offer healthcare benefits for same-sex partners and their children — meaning LGBTQ workers who lack health insurance may avoid seeking addiction treatment due to financial strain.
-Additionally, some healthcare insurers do not offer coverage to people with certain gender identities.
-Fortunately, many drug and alcohol detox centers understand the stigma and discrimination that surrounds those who identify as LGBTQ, and can work around barriers including lack of health insurance to help these individuals find affordable treatment.
+Many employers do not offer healthcare benefits for same-sex partners and their children, meaning that LGBTQ+ workers who lack health insurance may avoid seeking addiction treatment due to financial strain.
+Fortunately, many drug and alcohol detox centers understand the stigma and discrimination that surrounds those who identify as LGBTQ+, and can work around barriers including a lack of health insurance to help these individuals find affordable treatment.

-LGBTQ people who decide to move forward with seeking addiction treatment are often faced with the task of weeding out drug and alcohol detox centers that lack the experience and training needed to properly serve this population.
+LGBTQ+ people who decide to move forward with seeking addiction treatment are often faced with the task of weeding out drug and alcohol detox centers that lack the experience and training needed to properly serve this population.
 For instance, those who have had sex reassignment surgery and who choose to recover from addiction at an inpatient detox center need access to medical staff who can administer and oversee hormone replacement therapy in addition to drug detox.
-LGBTQ people who live in areas where this type of care is unavailable may continue suffering from addiction under the impression that getting treatment is near to impossible.

 Fear of Discrimination in Recovery

-LGBTQ people may also face challenges with peers in group therapy and 12-step support meetings who are outspoken about their own views in regards to sexuality and sexual orientation.
-This can worsen feelings of stress, anxiety, and depression among LGBTQ patients, and interfere with their ability to speak openly about their struggles with addiction without being judged.
-Family therapy can also prove problematic for LGBTQ patients who have yet to reveal their sexual identities to family members, or who have family members that refuse to accept the person’s identity.
+LGBTQ+ people may also face challenges with peers in group therapy and 12-step support meetings who are outspoken about their own views regarding sexuality and sexual orientation.
+This can worsen feelings of stress, anxiety, fear, and depression among LGBTQ+ patients and interfere with their ability to speak openly about their struggles with addiction without being judged.
+Family therapy can also prove problematic for LGBTQ+ patients who have yet to reveal their sexual identities to family members or who have family members who refuse to accept the person’s identity.

 Find the Best LGBTQ-Friendly Detox Centers

-Here are tips that can help you get started on your search to finding the best LGBTQ-friendly drug and alcohol detox centers.
+Here are tips that can help you get started on your search for the best LGBTQ-friendly drug and alcohol detox centers.

 Make a List of Your Needs